When our pen was developed in 2008, the section nearest to the garage was left pretty bare, as you can see in the following photo:

 Hershey was the first to go inside:

-If you look carefully at the next picture, you can see a bit of Hershey's tail, just inside the top right entrance:
+If you look carefully at the next two pictures, which show Cocoa and Taffy inspecting the new structure, you can see a bit of Hershey's tail, just inside the top right entrance:

 In the following picture, Hershey exits from the side door of the top story: